Vivaswan-dev/RoboticsCode/README.md

+RoboticsCode.ino is the code that we are going to run the robot on.
+There are some incorporated libraries and other code within the folders that are for line tracking, ultrasonic sensor, LED light, and Moving.
+We will be using all of these in our final code that will be in RoboticsCode.ino

+MAKE SURE TO PULL REQUEST BEFORE MAKING CHANGES TO THE CODE TO MAKE SURE U DONT OVERWRITE SOMEONE ELSES WORK!

+MAKE SURE TO COMMIT + PUSH YOUR CHANGES ONCE YOU ARE DONE EDITING THE CODE!

 ###  1. Requirements:
 - Navigate the Lunar Highway: Drive along a predetermined path (the "Lunar Highway") without veering off course.
 - Obstacle Avoidance: Detect and avoid moon rocks of various sizes  scattered along the path.